-Let’s face it...We’ve all been guilty of committing these crimes at least once, while grilling.
-Without further a due, here’s a simple guide on the Seven common Grilling mistakes, and how to avoid Them!
+Let’s face it...We’ve all been guilty of committing these crimes at least once while grilling.
+Without further ado, here is a simple guide on the Seven Common Grilling Mistakes, And How To Avoid Them!

 1. Poor Tools

-When you don’t have the right tools to grill, chances are you won’t be grilling to the same efficiency it’s meant to.
-This means any rusted or warped spatulas, tongs, ranky old towels or even a cakey grill brush!
-For information on grill brush safety, click here.
-Choosing the right tools are the first step to preventing any ingestion injury caused by decay.
-Make sure to pick durable, barbecue standard tools; long handled tongs, chef spatula, and a strong grill brush are the 3 mandatory accessories for every grill.
+When you don’t have the right tools to grill, chances are you won’t be grilling very efficiently.
+This means any rusted or warped spatulas, tongs, rank old towels, or even a grill brush caked with goo!
+(Read this article for information on grill brush safety.)
+Choosing the right tools is the first step to preventing any grilling mistakes.
+Make sure to pick durable, barbecue standard tools; long handled tongs, chef's spatula, and a strong grill brush are the 3 mandatory accessories for every grill.
 You want to select a material that will withstand heat and long periods of use, such as stainless steel; not cheap metal.
-Check up on your tools frequently, to keep track of .
+Check up on your tools frequently, to keep track of their well being.

 2. Empty Grill Storage